hanulbogo/CoActivity/README.md

 3 681 1281
 </code></pre>
   Each line consists of 1) video number, 2) the start frame and 3) the end frame of the co-activity in the video.<br>
-  For some videos which have multiple instances of the co-activity, you should put the information about each instance in each line as last two lines of the example.
+  For some videos which have multiple instances of the co-activity, you should put the information about each instance in each line like the last two lines of the example.

-You need a videos and the ground truth information ground-truth.txt file in each

 Run UT_Initial_Step.m <br>